Freight Shipping from Philadelphia to Pittsburgh

 How much does it cost to ship freight from Philadelphia to Pittsburgh?

-Full truckload (FTL) rates from Philadelphia, PA to Pittsburgh, PA currently range from $718-$885 for a standard dry van load over the 334-mile route.
+Full truckload (FTL) rates from Philadelphia, PA to Pittsburgh, PA currently range $718-$885 (roughly $2.16-$2.65 per mile over 334 miles).
 LTL shipments typically cost $384-$684 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Philadelphia to Pittsburgh?

-Standard FTL transit from Philadelphia to Pittsburgh is approximately 6 hrs by truck over 334 miles.
+Standard FTL transit from Philadelphia to Pittsburgh is approximately 6 hrs by truck over 334 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Philadelphia to Pittsburgh freight?